University of Edinburgh: Science and Engineering

 In the 16th century, science was taught as "natural philosophy" in the university.
 The 17th century saw the institution of the University Chairs of Mathematics and Botany, followed the next century by Chairs of Natural History, Astronomy, Chemistry and Agriculture.
 It was Edinburgh's professors who took a leading part in the formation of the Royal Society of Edinburgh in 1783.
 Joseph Black, Professor of Medicine and Chemistry at the time, founded the world's first Chemical Society in 1785.
 The first named degrees of Bachelor and Doctor of Science was instituted in 1864, and a separate Faculty of Science was created in 1893 after three centuries of scientific advances at Edinburgh.
 The Regius Chair in Engineering was established in 1868, and the Regius Chair in Geology in 1871.
 In 1991 the Faculty of Science was renamed the Faculty of Science and Engineering, and in 2002 it became the College of Science and Engineering.
 The college has 11,745 students and 2,937 academic staff.

 Sub-units, centres and institutes

 Some subunits, centres and institutes within the university are listed as follows:

+Finances

+In the financial year ending 31 July 2024, the University of Edinburgh had a total income of £1.386 billion (2022/23 – £1.341 billion) and total expenditure of £1.014 billion (2022/23 – £1.181 billion).
+Key sources of income included £527.2 million from tuition fees and education contracts (2022/23 – £513.7 million), £208.7 million from funding body grants (2022/23 – £210.9 million), £365.2 million from research grants and contracts (2022/23 – £339.5 million), £62.7 million from investment income (2022/23 – £42.2 million) and £25 million from donations and endowments (2022/23 – £55.7 million).

+At year end, Edinburgh had endowments of £580.4 million (2023 – £559.8 million) and total net assets of £3.003 billion (2023 – £2.615 billion).
+It holds the third-largest endowment of any university in the UK.

+Staff, community and networking

+As of 3 April 2025, the University employed over 12,600 full time equivalent staff, an increase of 216 over the previous year:

+As part of the university's support for researchers, each College has Research Staff Societies that include postdoc societies, and organisations specific to each school.
+Cross-curricula Research Networks bring together researchers working on similar topics.

+Independently of the College hierarchy, aligned with the university's EDI policy, eight Staff Networks bring together and represent diverse staff groups: